In 1967 Judi Dyelle

 and England.

-Most of the work she
+Most of the work Judi

-herself.
-It is fired, in a reducing atmosphere, to cone 9 - 10
+fired, in a reducing atmosphere, to cone 9 - 10 (1280° - 1305°

-(1280 - 1305 centigrade) in a propane gas kiln.
-Many of the pieces
+centigrade) in a propane gas kiln.
+Many of the pieces are pierced,

 glazes.

-She feels that the most
+Judi feels that the most

 essential thing about her work is the form.
 Whether it is